 Tracking and Analysis

-In addition, many of the premier warehouse management software vendors offer multi-location tracking to easily work with and facilitate between multiple locations.
-Language and tax features help to support international operations, and move some relevant warehouse data toward proper accounting uses.
+In addition, many of the premier warehouse management software vendors offer multi-location tracking to easily work with multiple warehouses.
+Language and tax features help support international operations, and move some relevant warehouse data toward proper accounting uses.

 Backups and Integration